 Chapter 5: Respect Diversity

-Using the “triple bottom line” approach of ecology, economy, and equity, a business executive might ask the following about a new product idea, “Will it impact the local river?”, “How much will it cost to make?”, and “Are the people making it being paid a living wage?”.
+Using the “triple bottom line” approach to ecology, economy, and equity, a business executive might ask the following about a new product idea, “Will it impact the local river?”, “How much will it cost to make?”, and “Are the people making it being paid a living wage?”

 Chapter 6: Putting Eco-Effectiveness into Practice